paperless-ngx/paperless-ngx/docs/usage.md

 - `{added_month_name_short}`: added month short name
 - `{added_day}`: added day

+## Custom Fields {#custom-fields}

+Paperless-ngx supports the use of custom fields for documents as of v2.0, allowing a user to optionally attach data to documents which does not fit in the existing set of fields Paperless-ngx provides.

+1. First, create a custom field (under "Manage"), with a given name and data type.
+This could be something like "Invoice Number" or "Date Paid", with a data type of "Number", "Date", "String", etc.
+2. Once created, a field can be used with documents and data stored.
+To do so, use the "Custom Fields" menu on the document detail page, choose your existing field and click "Add".
+Once the field is visible in the form you can enter the appropriate data which will be validated according to the custom field "data type".
+3. Fields can be removed by hovering over the field name revealing a "Remove" button.

+!!! important

+    Added / removed fields, as well as any data is not saved to the document until you actually hit the "Save" button, similar to other changes on the document details page.

+!!! note

+    Once the data type for a field is set, it cannot be changed.

+Multiple fields may be attached to a document but the same field name cannot be assigned multiple times to the a single document.

+The following custom field types are supported:

+- `Text`: any text
+- `Boolean`: true / false (check / unchecked) field
+- `Date`: date
+- `URL`: a valid url
+- `Integer`: integer number e.g. 12
+- `Number`: float number e.g. 12.3456
+- `Monetary`: float number with exactly two decimals, e.g. 12.30

 ## Best practices {#basic-searching}

 Paperless offers a couple tools that help you organize your document